Chocolate Fudge Cookies:

 raise the beaters the batter will fall back into the bowl in slow ribbons.)

 Beat in the melted chocolate mixture and vanilla extract.
-Fold in the dry ingredients to the
+Fold in the flour

 and nuts.
 Cover with plastic wrap and refrigerate the batter just until firm,